RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/omit/request/assignment-omit-request.md

 | Service Level | ✅ External API.
 Restrictions apply.
 Only backward compatible changes may happen within the major version.                |

 ### AssignmentOmitRequest Usage
-`operational/assignment/omit` follows the request/response pattern.
+Follows the request/response pattern.
 When a `request` is made to this topic, a `response` will be available at the [response topic](../response/assignment-omit-response.md) once Ruter has finished processing.

 - All omit request will get an omit response under the [response topic](../response/assignment-omit-response.md)
 - Please provide all fields marked as `required` in the schema specifications.